turnerbenjamin/grid-cove/gc-back-end/docs/2._test-plans/user-story-1-test-plan.md

 - [x] INT1-13: It should respond with a 500 response if create fails
 - [x] INT1-14: It should create the user in the database
 - [x] INT1-15: It should not include password field in response
-- [ ] INT1-16: It should store hashed password